 - Rhodes scholarships.
 Fellowships are awarded for a two-year period to outstanding students from around the world in an effort to bring them to the University of Oxford to study.

 - Ron Brown Scholar Program.
 A national program benefiting academically talented, highly motivated African-American high school seniors who have demonstrated financial need, social commitment, and leadership potential.

 - UNCF.
 Scholarships of varying amounts are awarded to help students pay tuition, room and board, and fees.

 - White Coat Investor Scholarship.
-Scholarships are awarded to professional students that are enrolled full-time in a professional school located in the United States and are in good academic standing.
+Scholarships are awarded to professional students who are enrolled full-time in a professional school located in the United States and are in good academic standing.

 American Indian ethnicity scholarships